Davidslv/microblog-backend/docs/059_MONOLITH_TO_THREE_LAYER_JOURNEY.md

 ## Team Impact: Better or Worse?

+**Note:** While this was a solo project, the three-layer architecture is designed for teams.
+Here's how it would impact a real-world team scenario.

 **Verdict:** Better for teams of 3+ developers.
 For solo/small teams (1-2), monolith is simpler.

 ```mermaid